 A carrier or CSP may also breach the competition rule if it has a substantial degree of market power in a telecommunications market and takes advantage of that power with the effect, or likely effect, of substantially lessening competition in any telecommunications market, or takes advantage of that power and engages in other conduct and the combined effect, or likely effect, is to substantially lessen competition in any telecommunications market.

 The principal regulator of competition matters in the telecommunications industry is the Australian Competition and Consumer Commission (ACCC).
 The ACCC can issue two types of ‘competition notices’ (a ‘part A’ notice or a ‘part B’ notice) if it has reason to believe that a carrier or CSP has contravened or is contravening the competition rule.
 If (and only if) a carrier or CSP to whom a part A notice has been issued continues to engage in the putative anti-competitive conduct the subject of the notice, the ACCC may apply to the Federal Court of Australia for pecuniary penalties against the carrier or CSP.
 A part B competition notice will be more detailed than a part A competition notice and is prima facie evidence of the information within it in any court proceedings against the carrier or CSP.

 Pecuniary penalties under part XIB of the CCA are severe.
-The maximum penalty per contravention is A$10 million, plus A$1 million for each day the contravention continues; or if the contravention continues for more than 21 days, up to A$31 million plus A$3 million for each day the contravention continues in excess of 21 days.
+The maximum penalty per contravention is A$10 million plus A$1 million for each day the contravention continues, or, if the contravention continues for more than 21 days, A$31 million plus A$3 million for each day the contravention continues in excess of 21 days.
 Injunctions and compensatory damages may also be ordered.